 There are three main types of astrology telescopes to know about.

 The first is called a refractor telescope.
 This is perhaps the simplest of the three.
 It uses a glass lens on one end called the objective and another on the other end called the eyepiece.

 The light is bent on both lenses and then focused.
-This telescope is often named the Galilean Refractor after the invention of the telescope by Galileo in the 1600s.
+This telescope is often named the Galilean Refractor after Galileo invents the telescope in the 1600s.
 His best design was only able to magnify an object about 30 times.

 The second kind is called a reflector telescope, and this is the kind Isaac Newton used.
 It is also known as the Newtonian Reflector.

 This type uses mirrors to take the light from an object and focus it to a point where the eyepiece then magnifies it.
 This was able to magnify about 40 times.

 The final type of astrology telescope is the Maksutov-Cassegrain.